 Although the authenticity of the Chalice has never been confirmed by the Vatican, it was used by Pope John Paul II during his visit in 1982 when he ordained some 150 priests.
 It was also used by Pope Benedict XVI in 2006 to consecrate the wine during the celebration of Mass.

 Saint Vincent Martyr was a Deacon under Saint Valerious, Bishop of Saragossa during the reign of the Roman Emperor Diocletian (284 - 305).
 Both were arrested and imprisoned, but whilst Saint Valerious was exiled, Saint Vincent Martyr was tortured and died from his injuries in 304.
 His left arm is preserved in a reliquary in his Chapel.

-The Cathedral also contains a museum consisting of a number of rooms displaying other sacred relics and religious works of art from the 14th through the 18th Centuries, including a collection of medieval panels, vestments and two paintings by Goya.
-It also houses the statues that previously adorned the Apostle door.
+The Cathedral Museum consists of a number of rooms displaying sacred relics and religious works of art from the 14th through the 18th Centuries, including a collection of medieval panels, vestments, and manuscripts.

-Over the years - during times of war - a number of the artefacts have been looted or destroyed.
+Over the years - during times of war - a number of the artifacts have been looted or destroyed.
 This included a silver altarpiece which in 1813 was melted down in order to pay the troops who fought against Napoleon.